narsisn/SnapMode/README.md

 **https://www.snapmode.ir/**

-**Unfortunately, due to the commercial nature of the product, I can not share its code**
+**Unfortunately, due to the commercial nature of the product, I can not share its code.
+Please Find the paper at this URL.**

 # system architecture